nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 At all times, the `LessonListPanel` and `StudentListPanel` in the `MainWindow` will display Lessons and Students from the model using either the fully-detailed or minimal `Card` objects.
 The variant being displayed depends on the user command: `list -a` will cause both panels to display all details while `list` will cause both panels to display only minimal details.
 Most other commands that affect the `Model` will cause all information to be displayed.

-There are thus two static instances of `StudentListPanel` and `LessonListPanel` each - one for each variant.
+There are thus three static instances of `StudentListPanel` and two of `LessonListPanel` - one for each variant.
 Every time the `Model` is updated, `MainWindow#fillStudentCard` and `MainWindow#fillLessonCard` will be called to ensure that the correct variant is displayed in the `MainWindow`.
 The sequence diagram below shows how this works:

 ![CardUiSequence](images/CardUiSequence.png)

-When `fillStudentCard(true)` or `fillLessonCard(true)` are called, the `studentListPanelPlaceholder` and `lessonListPanelPlaceholder` in `MainWindow` are cleared of its nodes to prepare them to accept new nodes (panels).
-Then, the correct `studentListPanel` and `lessonListPanel` with all details are inserted, thus displaying the fully-detailed panels to the user.
+When `fillStudentCard(DetailLevel.MED)` or `fillLessonCard(DetailLevel.MED)` are called during the execution of a `list -a` command, the `studentListPanelPlaceholder` and `lessonListPanelPlaceholder` in `MainWindow` are cleared of its nodes to prepare them to accept new nodes (panels).
+Then, the correct `studentListPanel` and `lessonListPanel` with all details are inserted, thus displaying the fully-detailed panels (minus the full `Progress` of the `Student` objects) to the user.

-Conversely, if a user chooses to hide the details, `UiManager#hideViewWindow()` will be called instead, which will call `fillStudentCard(false)` and `fillLessonCard(false)` and hide the details.
+Conversely, if a user chooses to hide the details by executing `list`, `UiManager#showDetails(DetailLevel.LOW)` will be called instead, which will call `fillStudentCard(DetailLevel.LOW)` and `fillLessonCard(DetailLevel.LOW)` and hide the details.

+The `FullStudentCard` is only used for the `view` command, in which the user wishes to view only a specific `Student` and their corresponding `Lessons` / `Lesson` and its corresponding `Students`.
+Then, all fields are displayed, including the 10 most recent `Progress` entries for each `Student`.

 The above applies to the scenario when the user inputs a command which calls a method that changes the detail visibility of the cards.
 In contrast, during the application launch, `MainApp` calls the `start` method of `UiManager` which calls `MainWindow#fillInnerParts`.
 The details are shown below:

 ![CardUiSequenceLaunch](images/CardUiSequenceLaunch.png)

-The panels default to the minimal panels for the application launch.
+The panels default to `StudentCard` and `LessonCard` for the application launch, thus showing most details to the user but not the complete list of `Progress` entries.

 ### Set/Unset payment made feature